 There are a lot of features that are built into the Scarlett 2i2 that elevate its status in the USB audio interface market.

 It offers a system that doesn’t run heavy on your CPU and is fitted with the illustrious Focusrite preamps.
-All of that combines to give you a high-quality sound for a very budget-friendly, entry-level price tag.
+These combine to give you a high-quality sound for a very budget-friendly, entry-level price tag.

-The Scarlett 2i2 does suffer from a few design flaws that can be detrimental to your high-quality audio production quality.
+The Scarlett 2i2 does suffer from a few design flaws that can be detrimental to your high-quality audio production.